-Safety is fundamental to human existence, encompassing not just our physical well-being but our emotional and psychological states as well.
-When we talk about safety, we usually picture comfort, protection, and the absence of danger.
-But it’s not always so straightforward.
-Take the pandemic, for example.
-We all tried to stay safe by staying home, but this also meant dealing with feelings of confinement and limitation.
+Take the pandemic.
+Many of us tried to stay safe by staying home, but this also meant dealing with feelings of confinement, limitation, and anxiety.
 So, safety isn’t always about easy comfort.
-Still, there’s no denying that being safe is something we all aim for, as it plays a huge part in our overall happiness and well-being.
+Still, there’s no denying that being safe is something most of us aim for, as it plays a massive part in our overall happiness and well-being.

-Consequently, “safe” is a powerful word that we like to throw around.
-When we employ it in a relative sense, it casually implies that something is comparatively freer from danger or harm than something else.
-For example, “My car is safer than yours.”
-However, when used in an absolute sense, we claim that something is entirely free from danger or harm – as in, “My car is safe to drive.”
+Consequently, “safe” is a powerful word we like to throw around.
+Using it in a relative sense implies that something is comparatively freer from danger or harm than something else.
+For example, “My car is safer than yours because it has airbags.”
+Fair enough.
+However, when used in an absolute sense, we claim that something is entirely free from danger or harm – as in, “My car is safe because it has airbags.”

-Today’s popular view seems to be that autonomous vehicles (AV) will change the world as we know it.
+To be sure, today’s popular view is that autonomous vehicles will change the world as we know it.
 They’re expected to offer enormous societal benefits, including time savings, increased personal safety, and mobility options for non-drivers.
 Some even predict that this technology will change our conception of mobility, with the most significant impact on car ownership and public transportation use ever seen.

 Naturally, this is the rabbit hole we decided to go down.

-With a team of roughly 500 developers, researchers, and engineers, we’re harnessing the power of machine learning and software engineering to design, develop, and deploy automated driving technology.
-Our advanced software helps prevent accidents and incidents on the road, enhancing safety for everyone involved; not only does it protect the car’s occupants, but it also safeguards fellow drivers, motorcyclists, cyclists, and pedestrians.
+With our team of roughly 500 developers, researchers, and engineers, we’re using deep learning and software engineering to design, develop, and deploy automated driving technology.
+Our software helps prevent accidents and incidents on the road, boosting safety for everyone involved; not only does it protect the car’s occupants, but it also safeguards fellow drivers, motorcyclists, cyclists, and pedestrians.

-One might say our concern also extends to moose and other wildlife, albeit with a focus on minimizing the injuries they could cause in an accident.
-One day, perhaps, when automation is so vigilant, so precautionary, so human-like that cars can sense and anticipate even the smallest disruption around them at a sufficient distance, even badgers might be free to socialize with their buddies across the highway whenever they please.
+Of course, we also care about moose and other wildlife, albeit with a focus on minimizing the injuries they could cause in a crash.
+One day, when automation is so vigilant and precautionary that cars can sense and anticipate even the most minor disruption around them at a sufficient distance, even badgers might be free to socialize with their buddies across the highway whenever they please.
 But we’re not quite there yet.

 At any rate, safety remains a significant hurdle in achieving mainstream adoption of autonomous driving.
-And as car safety is our signature dish, we recognize our responsibility to provide a clear definition of it.
-We must also articulate our safety approach and explain why we’re exceptionally equipped to help put safe, reliable, and efficient automation on the streets.
+And as car safety software for autonomous driving is our contribution to a better society, we recognize our responsibility to provide a clear definition of it.
+We must articulate our safety approach and explain why we’re equipped to help put reliably safe and efficient automation on the streets.

 Creating such clarity would, however, necessitate a comprehensive safety report outlining the rules, regulations, and standards we follow – and the measures we implement for compliance.
 We would also have to quantify risk norms and differentiate between minor and severe injuries, defining acceptable and unacceptable risks.